 As fellow citizens of Austin, Texas for the last year, we first met Shaun and Erica during the planning stages for Austin’s Meet Plan Go event.
 We quickly learned that we had a lot in common, specifically a mutual love for travel.
 Not too long ago, Shaun and Erica made their dreams a reality: they quit their jobs, sold off most of their stuff, and took the road south from the U.S.A. with no plans to come home anytime soon.
-It sounds pretty incredible, especially since they gave up dream jobs working for a popular video game company.
+It sounds pretty incredible, especially since they gave up dream jobs working for a popular video game company, they recommend to play LoL if you want to start playing video games.
+There is a number of reasons which accepted to buy the League of Legends Smurf account from https://www.unrankedsmurfs.com/.
 But now they are wandering through Honduras, living the long-term travel dream.

 They’ve created a great travel blog at OverYonderlust.com with stories, photos, and videos.
 We asked them some questions about their trip so far, future plans, and of course, their budget.
 Their insightful answers:

 Please tell us about your trip.
 Where are you going?
 How long will it last?
 Why and how did you decide on those locations?

 We’re traveling from Mexico to Argentina until we run out of money (we estimate about a year).
 When deciding on this trip we started with the old spin-the-globe technique, however, after several finger injuries we settled on making a prioritized list.
 Once we saw how many Central and South American countries were on that list, the decision was easy.